Paul Tracy: 1998–2003

-He drove Team Green's Reynard 2KI-Honda car for the 2000 season.
-Tracy started the season third at Homestead-Miami and won the following Toyota Grand Prix of Long Beach to take the lead in the points standings.
+Tracy drove Team Green's Reynard 2KI-Honda car for the 2000 season.
+Tracy started the season third at Homestead and won the following Toyota Grand Prix of Long Beach to take the lead in the points standings.
 He held the championship lead for the next five races until he was disqualified from the Detroit round for running over refueller Jeff Simon's foot and fracturing four of his toes during a pit stop, and then retired from the Portland race after crashing.
 Tracy had two top-ten finishes and qualified on pole at Michigan amid three more retirements in the next five races.
 He won successive races in the Motorola 220 at Road America and the following Molson Indy Vancouver after teammate Franchitti stalled during a pit stop to return to championship contention.
 Tracy finished fourth in Houston and crashed twice more in Gateway and Surfers Paradise in the following four races.
 Going into the season-ending Marlboro 500 at California Speedway, he was one of six drivers mathematically eligible to win the championship; however, Tracy's engine failed after 23 of 200 laps, leaving him fifth in the final drivers' standings with 134 points.

 Tracy stayed with Team Green for the 2001 season and drove a Reynard 01I-Honda; in August 2000, he accepted the option of signing a four-year contract extension with the team through the 2005 season after rejecting a three-year contract offer from Team Forsythe to replace Carpentier when Green was willing to match Forsythe's offer.
 (Note: He stated that he was uncomfortable with signing short-term contracts at the conclusion of every season as well as the accompanying media speculation.)
 Tracy looked forward to sharing information with new technical partner Michael Andretti, but he was separated in pit lane owing to his slow qualifying pace, which made sharing information difficult.
 He finished no worse than fourth in the first three races and was tied for the championship lead with Cristiano da Matta following the Nazareth event.
 The rest of Tracy's season saw him finish in the top ten four more times, despite an unreliable car, accidents with other drivers, and pit lane blunders that dropped him down the points standings.
 He finished fourteenth in the championship standings with 73 points, (Note: CART chief steward Chris Kneifel deducted five points from Tracy's final points total for 2001 because of an accident with Oriol Servià in the Molson Indy Toronto and for unsafe driving in the Honda Grand Prix of Monterey.) his first winless season since 1998.